mikebharris/fractal-explorer-for-atari-st/README.md

 # The Fractal Engine v3 - a Fractal explorer for the Atari ST
-Source code listing for the Fractal Engine 3 written in GFA BASIC 3
+All 7,823 lines of the source code listing for the Fractal Engine 3 written in GFA BASIC 3

 Many years ago I co-wrote, with Daniel Grace, a very complete Mandlebrot and Julia set explorer for the Atari ST.
 This is the source code in GFA BASIC for version 3 of the Fractal Engine, which was published in issue 42 of ST Format